Canadian passport: De facto requirement to enter Canada

+If a Canadian citizen arrives at the Canadian border, whether or not they possess a Canadian passport, they must be allowed to proceed.
+There is no penalty for Canadians who enter Canada without a Canadian passport, provided they report as required under the Customs Act.

 Application

 Canadians in Canada can submit their applications in person through a passport office, a Service Canada location, or can submit their applications by mail.
 Canadians in the U.S. or Bermuda can apply only by mail.
 Canadians living in other countries or territories are required to apply through the nearest Canadian diplomatic posts abroad.
 Expedited services (urgent, express and standard pick-ups) are only available through a passport office in Canada.

 Guarantor of identity

 The Canadian passport issuing system is modelled after the United Kingdom, where all first-time passport applications are required to be "countersigned" by a person who has known the applicant for a minimum of 2 years.
 Australia and New Zealand have similar policies.
 The use of a guarantor is to serve "as a security measure in the entitlement process and as a point of departure for the future investigation of statements made on the application form".

 Rules regarding the eligibility of guarantors were last updated on 12 August 2013.
 For passport applicants in Canada, only a Canadian passport holder can be a guarantor.
 For Canadian citizens living abroad who do not have a Canadian guarantor, a non-Canadian guarantor who works in a licensed profession may be used for application, such as a dentist, medical doctor, judge, lawyer, notary public, pharmacist, police officer, veterinarian, or sitting officer for a financial institution.